Katy Hudson (album): Critical reception

 The album received generally mixed reviews from critics.
-Stephen Thomas Erlewine from AllMusic and The Phantom Tollbooth's Andy awarded the record three stars out of five.
+Stephen Thomas Erlewine from AllMusic and The Phantom Tollbooth's Andy Argyrakis awarded the record three stars out of five.
 Erlewine wrote that on the album, Hudson betrays "a heavy, heavy debt to Alanis Morissette".
 He concluded that "as an album, Katy Hudson is only instructive as the first act in a prefab pop star's career, to show that she has talent but that she was mismarketed -- and that she couldn't quite fit as a Christian singer, either, so everybody is better off with Katy tasting cherry chapstick instead of communion wine".
 Argyrakis stated that Hudson having been reared in church had "paid off", and noted that "Although a mere pop lightweight, it's hard to ignore Hudson's sincerity and lyrical maturity."

 Christianity Today writer Russ Breimeier was positive about Katy Hudson, highlighting Hudson's songwriting style for being "insightful and well matched to the emotional power" of Hudson's music.
 He further deemed Hudson a "young talent" and expected to hear more from her in the next year.
 Similarly, Tony Cummings from Cross Rhythms also considered Hudson to be a "vocal talent", recommending readers to listen to the album and rating it nine stars out of ten.
 DEP from Billboard, also calling Hudson a talent, classified the record as "textured modern-rock collection that is equal parts grit and vulnerability" and "impressive".